kdunn10/CPA-Funding-Application-System/ProgressUpdates.md

   What we will do?
   - Revise Design Document
   - Layout for application flow
+  - Finish up user flow
-  - Rough draft of user UI
+  - mock up of application and admin
-  - Translate to PHPMyAdmin
+  - Create tables in PHPMyAdmin
+  - Implement api for user flow
+  - mock up api for admin and applications